liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/faceted-search-and-customized-search-filtering.markdown

 Suppose, for example, that you're developing a custom search portlet that should only search for a specific types of assets in specific sites.
-The following example shows how you can add the appropriate facets to your search context and configure your search context to achieve this:
+The following example shows how you can configure your search context to achieve this:

     Facet assetEntriesFacet = new AssetEntriesFacet(searchContext);
     assetEntriesFacet.setStatic(true);